-The Crescent Heights and Medicine Hat Airport/Trap Club continuous air monitoring stations met the operations criteria defined by the Alberta Ambient Air Monitoring Directive (AMD) throughout 2018, with the exception of one uptime non-compliances, due to analyzer malfunctioning (<90% operational within a month) for relative humidity at the Crescent Heights Station.
-The measured air quality was within the Alberta Ambient Air Quality Objectives (AAAQO) for 2018, with the exception of twenty 1-hour O3 exceedances, twenty-five 1-hour and fifteen 24-hour PM{2.5} exceedance events attributed to wildfire smoke and high wind speed events in the reaion.
-Measurement of NO. NO2 and NOx resumed with the parameters airpointer+PM® in July.
-THC measurement was resumed at the Crescent Heights station in October.
+The Crescent Heights and Medicine Hat Trap Club continuous air monitoring stations met the operations criteria defined by the Alberta Ambient Air Monitoring Directive (AMD) throughout 2019, with the exception of one uptime non-compliances, due to analyzer malfunctioning (<90% operational within a month) for SO2, CO and THC in August at the Crescent Heights Station.
+The measured air quality was within the Alberta Ambient Air Quality Objectives (AAAQO) for 2019, with the exception of twenty-four 1-hour and five 24hour PM2.5 exceedance events attributed to wildfire smoke and high wind speed events in the region.